Who Owns Celine?

 - +Understated luxury positioning appeals to sophisticated consumers

-- +Access to LVMH's global resources and distribution network
+- +Access to LVMH's extensive resources for innovation and expansion

 Considerations

-- -Production concentrated in developed countries increases costs
+- -Production concentrated in developed countries increases manufacturing costs

 Frequently Asked Questions About Celine